input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 **Compliance.** Since class group-based cryptography is still being researched, it is not as broadly standardized or regulated as more established cryptographic techniques like ECC.
 That said, once formal standards and guidelines are developed and adopted, class group-based cryptography could achieve compliance with relevant legal and regulatory frameworks.
 None of the VDF proof generation algorithms are proprietary and there exists open source code implementing these.
 Other groups
 We mostly focused on commonly used groups, such as RSA and ECC, and class groups whose usage have been increasing lately, notably because of the popularity of VDF primitives.
 There exist however other groups such as lattices which are one of the main candidates for post quantum cryptography, supersingular isogenies, whose security is dubious at the moment since the attack on SIDH in 2022, and hyperelliptic Jacobians groups, which are still novel and need further time to get confidence in their security and for more protocols to be built upon, to cite a few.

+##### 5.2.4 OWF solutions

+To widen our spectrum of solutions, we are now exploring solutions based on well-established non-trapdoored cryptographic functions and pair them with efficient proof systems to enable fast verification.
+Hash-based approaches are generally more cost-effective than asymmetric cryptography, do not depend on potentially vulnerable trapdoors, and can be implemented using widely deployed primitives.
+They are well understood both cryptographically and economically, especially given the prevalence of hash farms.
+The main drawback of hash functions lies in their verification: traditionally, verification requires recomputing the hashes, which can be too time-consuming for our use case, especially when considering synching.
+To address this, we propose leveraging proof systems, such as Succinct Non-interactive Arguments of Knowledge (SNARKs) and Scalable Transparent ARguments of Knowledge (STARKs) to reduce verification time.
+This introduces a modest overhead in the form of small proof sizes—on the order of hundreds of bytes—which remains acceptable.
+Although SNARKs are relatively new and involve complex protocols, their adoption is growing, with some blockchains like Mina and Midnight fully built around them.
+While their use may raise concerns, it remains a practical choice.
+It is worth noting, however, that SNARKs are not quantum-resistant—unlike their hash-based counterpart, STARKs, which do offer quantum resistance.

+###### 5.2.4.1 Proofs of knowledge

+Proofs of knowledge have become an especially active and dynamic area of research in recent years.
+The foundations were laid in the 1990s with key contributions such as Bellare et al.'s work on Probabilistically Checkable Proofs (PCPs, [18]), Kilian’s results on interactive arguments of knowledge derived from PCPs [17], and Micali’s introduction of Computationally Sound Proofs (CS Proofs [16]), which transformed interactive proofs into non-interactive ones using the Fiat-Shamir heuristic.
+In 2016, Groth introduced one of the most efficient PCP-based proof systems to date [15], offering significant improvements in both verification time and proof size.
+Its main drawback, however, is its reliance on a lengthy trusted setup that cannot be reused across different applications.
+Subsequent advancements built on this foundation, with SNARKs compiling from interactive oracle proofs (IOPs) and polynomial commitment schemes (PCs) such as Plonk [19] and Marlin [20].
+Researchers introduced novel techniques to optimize proving time—either by reducing asymptotic complexity, such as replacing FFTs with multivariate polynomials, or by enhancing circuit efficiency through the use of lookup tables [23], custom gates [24], and cryptographic primitives tailored for specific applications.
+More recently, proof aggregation has emerged as a promising paradigm.
+Techniques like folding and recursive proofs—exemplified by concepts such as Proof-Carrying Data (PCD, [21]) and Incrementally Verifiable Computation (IVC, [22])—enable efficient step-by-step computation and verification.
+Despite ongoing debates about their security—particularly around the soundness of modeling a random oracle (RO) inside a SNARK—these systems are increasingly being integrated into blockchain technologies.
+Projects like ZCash, Mina, and Midnight blockchains leverage SNARKs for their powerful compression capabilities, and in some cases, for their privacy-preserving features as well.

+###### 5.2.4.2 OWFs

+**Non-Algebraic standard hashes.** SHA-2, SHA-3, and BLAKE2 are prominent cryptographic hash functions widely used today.
+SHA-2, standardized by NIST in 2001, remains the industry standard due to its strong security and broad adoption in applications like TLS and cryptocurrencies.
+Keccak [25], selected through a NIST competition in 2015 as the new standard SHA-3, offers a fundamentally different sponge-based design, providing an alternative with enhanced flexibility and resilience at the cost of lower throughput.
+BLAKE2 [26], developed as a high-performance finalist in the same SHA-3 competition, is favored for its speed and security, often outperforming both SHA-2 and SHA-3 in practical settings.
+While not standardized by NIST, BLAKE2 is widely trusted and increasingly adopted in modern cryptographic implementations.
+Together, these functions represent a balance of security, performance, and diversity in cryptographic hashing today.

+While these hash functions are very efficient on CPU, they are very expensive to verify with classic SNARKs, as the latter are working on prime fields and not bits.
+Proving hash evaluation is several orders of magnitude higher than evaluating on CPU making this solution very impractical.
+Simple benchmarks demonstrate such results, with the generation of a proof asserting the evaluation of a few hundreds of hashes taking tens of seconds, while the evaluation itself is of the order of the microsecond.
+For instance, according to Figure 1, the a hundred evaluations of SHA-256 would take 32μs on CPU and require 300,000 gates.
+To generate a proof of these evaluations, we would require a circuit of size 219 , i.e. the smallest power of 2 above 300,000, which takes 6s to 18s depending on the commitment scheme, making this solution, combining standard hash functions and SNARKs, highly impractical.

+Figure 1, taken from Reinforced concrete paper [27].
+Performance of various hash functions in the zero knowledge (preimage proof) and native (hashing 512 bits of data) settings on Intel i7-4790 CPU (3.6 GHz base frequency, 4 core, 8 threads).

+Table 1.
+Halo2 benchmarks, using KZG [28] and IPA [29] commitment schemes on Intel(R) Core(TM) i9-14900HX (2.2 GHz base frequency, 24 cores, 32 threads).

+**Memory-hard functions (MHFs).** are primitives relying on hash functions designed to resist attacks by requiring significant memory and computational effort, making them particularly interesting in our use case, where memory would become another bottleneck to an adversary attempting a grinding attack.
+Argon2, the winner of the Password Hashing Competition in 2015, is the current industry standard due to its strong security, configurability, and resistance to known attacks.
+Balloon Hashing offers a simpler design focused on provable security guarantees and ease of analysis but is less widely adopted.
+The MHF scrypt, introduced earlier and used notably in cryptocurrencies like Litecoin, was among the first practical memory-hard functions but has seen some theoretical attacks exploiting trade-offs between memory and computation.
+Of the three, only Argon2 is formally standardized in RFC 9106 and recommended for new applications, while scrypt remains popular in legacy systems and Balloon Hashing is still primarily academic.
+Unfortunately, these primitives are much more expensive than hashes on CPU as well as on SNARKs, where the memory requirements become even more prohibitive.

+**SNARK-friendly hashes.** A novel branch of research started with the adoption of SNARKs to design SNARK friendly hash functions.
+We can classify them in two categories: algebraic or not.
+Algebraic hashes include, but are not limited to, Poseidon [30], Anemoi [31], Rescue [32] which are based on prime fields.
+Choosing carefully the fields can result in optimizations of 2 to 3 orders of magnitude in SNARKs, but with higher CPU time unfortunately.
+For instance, a hundred evaluations of Poseidon hash would take 1.9ms, compared to 32μs for SHA-256, on CPU, but the proof generation would take 1s to 3s, compared to 6s to 18s for SHA-256.
+Other, non algebraic, hash functions have also been created such as Reinforced Concrete [27] and Monolith [33] to minimize the cost of binary operations by making the most of lookup tables, which store binary operations on vectors of bits.
+The fact that these hash functions are less efficient on CPUs is not problematic as we are only interested in computational cost.
+Unfortunately, the ratio between CPU and prove generation time still remains too high for our usage.
+More novel techniques in SNARKs, such as IVC or folding, would be needed to make the “snarkification” of hash practical but these progresses have yet to reach maturity, be it in both theory and practice.
+Another caveat to using SNARK-friendly hashes would be that adversaries could afford specialised hardware such as CPUs with special instructions such as AVX2, or GPUs, FPGAs or ASICs to accelerate prime field operations and widen the gap between honest users and adversaries.

+###### 5.2.4.3 Design
+TODO

+###### 5.2.4.4 Properties

+**Security Strength & Maturity.** While traditional hashes have strong security, more novel ones, especially the more usable with SNARKs, can be deemed too novel for adoption.
+SNARKs, and SNARKs friendly primitives, are very complex pieces of technology that have been broken before and are still evolving at a rapid pace.
+SNARKs are not postquantum resistant but STARKs are.

+**Performance.** While hash functions are extremely efficient on commodity hardware, the proof generation with current SNARKs is far too slow for this solution to be practical

+**Deployability.**  SNARKs are difficult to deploy, they rely on different libraries that are not easy to update.
+Changing of SNARKs is also tedious as circuits would very likely need to be rewritten, adding further risk and complexity.

+**Compliance.** Hash functions are standardized and libraries are easily available.
+SNARK solutions are not copyrighted, there is however a limited number of available libraries, which can either be open source or proprietary (SP1, RISC0, STARKNET…).